ThomasKaiser/Knowledge/articles/Quick_Preview_of_ROCK_5B.md

 ## Storage

+The board supports various types of storage: MMC storage (SD card and eMMC), native SATA via the M.2 key E slot with a cheap mechanical adapter and a DT overlay, USB storage, NVMe via the M.2 slot(s) and since both M.2 slots carry PCIe signals any other storage type for which a PCIe controller exists (yes, you could also connect for example Enterprise SAS drives via a M.2 to PCIe adapter and some SAS HBA if you don't mind using a storage controller wasting many times more energy than the 'host')

+### eMMC

+Radxa will provide eMMC modules 16GB, 32GB, 64GB and 128GB in size.

-Radxa sent a 64GB FORESEE eMMC module with the board which shows high random IO performance and 145/270 MB/s sequential write/read speeds:
+They sent a 64GB FORESEE eMMC module with the board which shows high random IO performance and 145/270 MB/s sequential write/read speeds:

 `iozone -e -I -a -s 100M -r 4k -r 16k -r 512k -r 1024k -r 16384k -i 0 -i 1 -i 2`

-                                                        random    random
+    FORESEE SLD64G from 05/2021                         random    random
         kB  reclen    write  rewrite    read    reread    read     write 102400       4    34983    36713    48378    48481    34331    34148
     102400      16    75397    80290    77794    79897    60296    76540